Fall 2024 LPN-RN Application Requirements

 Official transcripts from all Colleges/ Universities previously attended

-All official transcripts from previously attended Colleges/ Universities must be submitted directly to NSCC and uploaded by Admissions staff.
+All official transcripts from previously attended Colleges/Universities must be submitted directly to NSCC and uploaded by Admissions staff.
 You must include an official transcript with proof of graduation from a practical/vocational school approved by the State Board of Nursing.
 If you have previously submitted transcripts and have since completed courses or are currently registered for courses, then you need to submit an updated transcript.
 Transcripts may be sent electronically from your college(s) to NSCC at: SelectiveAdmissions@northshore.edu or mailed to: North Shore Community College, Attn: Admissions/Health Programs, 1 Ferncroft Rd., Danvers, MA 01923

 Course can be High School or College level and must have a final grade of C or higher (no time limit)

-Word-processed essays must be uploaded for the year in which you are applying:
+A word-processed essay written in the English language must be uploaded for the year in which you are applying:

 Complete ONE of the following (no time limit on any of the following):

-- Completion of high school algebra with a final grade of C or higher.
+- Completion of high school algebra with a final grade of C or higher

-- MAT110 or equivalent with a final grade of C or higher.
+- MAT110 or equivalent with a final grade of C or higher

-- MAT094 or equivalent with a final grade of C or higher.
+- MAT094 or equivalent with a final grade of C or higher

-- MAT002 or MAT061 with a C or higher completed Fall 2016 or later.
+- MAT002 or MAT061 with a C or higher completed Fall 2016 or later

-- Module 8 or higher.
+- Module 8 or higher

 - Math proficiency and CEAR score of 54 or NGQA score of 262 or higher